pvp-technologies/ex_vantage/README.md

 # ExVantage

-An Elixir library for working with [AirVantage API](https://doc.airvantage.net/av).
+An Elixir library to work with [AirVantage API](https://doc.airvantage.net/av).

 ## Installation